ncutt010/fantasy-draft-order-wheel/README.md

-# fantasy sports drfat lottery wheel
+# fantasy sports draft lottery wheel

 Neat web application that allows fantasy leagues to determine draft order using a lottery wheel